Joakim-David/GruppeOG/report/report.md

 To mitigate this, we transitioned to the minimal aspnet:9.0-noble-chiseled base image, which removes standard OS utilities (like bash) to restrict attacker mobility.
 Trivy now acts as a strict quality gate by enforcing an --exit-code 1 policy, blocking deployments if any high or critical vulnerabilities are detected.

 **Hadolint** - our Dockerfile linter.
-It continuously audits our container configurations to enforce security best practices, such as ensuring the application runs exclusively as the non-root app user.
-To prevent configuration regressions, it is integrated into our pipeline as a strict checkpoint configured to fail the build on any warnings.
+It continuously audits our container configurations to enforce best practices, such as ensuring the application runs exclusively as the non-root app user.
+To enforce these standards over time, it is integrated into our pipeline as a strict checkpoint that fails the build if any warnings occur.

 **ShellCheck** - our shell script linter.
-It acts as an automated quality gate by scanning our deployment scripts for syntax errors, deprecated commands, and security flaws like injection vulnerabilities.
+It acts as an automated quality safeguard by scanning our deployment scripts for syntax errors, deprecated commands, and security flaws like injection vulnerabilities.
 This guarantees that our infrastructure-as-code is both secure and reliable prior to deployment.